scriby/asyncblock/README.md

 When asyncblock encounters an error, it will both throw it and call the errorCallback.
 Throwing the error will abort the current flow, and prevent the callback(null, contents) code from executing.

-## Notes

-### flow.add and flow.wait

-Pass the result of flow.add() as a callback to asynchronous functions.
-Each usage of flow.add() will run in parallel.
-Call flow.wait() when you want execution to pause until all the asynchronous functions are done.

-You may pass a key to flow.add, which will be used when getting the result from flow.wait.
-For example, calling flow.add('key1') and flow.add('key2') would produce a result { key1: value1, key2: value2 }.
-It is not necessary to pass a key to flow.add if you do not need to get the result.

-If there is only one call to flow.add and no key is passed, the result will be returned as is without the object wrapper.

-If any of the asynchronous callbacks pass an error as the first argument, it will be thrown as an exception by asyncblock.
-You only receive from the 2nd arg on from the flow.wait call.
-If more than one parameter was passed to the callback, it will be returned as an array.